nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 import ftplib

 def getFtpFilenames(ftpHost, ftpPort, ftpUname, ftpPass, remoteWorkingDirectory):
-    # create an FTP client instance, use the timeout parameter for slow connections only
+    # create an FTP client instance, use the timeout(seconds) parameter for slow connections only
     ftp = ftplib.FTP(timeout=30)

     # connect to the FTP server